notofonts/noto-docs/src/descriptions/NotoSansArmenian.md

-Noto Sans Armenian is a sanserif design for texts in the Armenian script.
+Noto Sans Armenian is a sans serif design for texts in the Armenian script.
 It has multiple weights and widths, contains 107 glyphs, 3 OpenType features, and supports 104 characters from 2 Unicode blocks.